bassanio/sc-inhouse-analysis/README.md

 ### In house analysis

+The data was analysed independently using in-house pipeline to compare the unsupervised clutures  with reference based method adopted by consortium pipeline.
 Following bioinformatics method was utilized for the analysis of pooled 10x single cellsamples generated across multiple pools and multiple runs.

 The analysis includes: